Letiste/github-webhook-filter/README.md

 - `WEBHOOK_URL`: Url to send the filtered webhooks to.
 - `PORT`: Port the server listen on.
 Default to `3000`.
 - `HOST`: Domain the server listen on.
 Default to `127.0.0.1`.
+- `BLOCK_UNDEFINED_EVENTS`: If set to `true`, every events not defined in the filter configuration will be blocked.
+Default to `false`.

 ### Filter configuration